keijiro/Minis/README.md

 ======================================

-**Minis** (MIDI Input for New Input System) is a Unity plugin that adds MIDI input device support to [Unity new Input System].
+**Minis** (MIDI Input for New Input System) is a Unity plugin that adds MIDI input device support to [Unity's new Input System].

-[Unity new Input System]:
+[Unity's new Input System]:
   https://blogs.unity3d.com/2019/10/14/introducing-the-new-input-system/

 System Requirements